MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-category-classification.md

 ## Use in Power Automate

-For information on how to use this prebuilt model in Power Automate, go to:  Use a category classification model in Power Automate.
+For information about how to use this prebuilt model in Power Automate, go to [Use the category classification prebuilt model in Power Automate](prebuilt-category-classification-pwr-automate.md).

 ## Supported data format and languages
 - Documents can't exceed 5,000 characters.